SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/03-Prototype-Chain.md

 Your function will receive a **class** whose prototype it should extend.

-There is **NO** output, your function should only attach the properties to the given class' prototype.
+There is **NO** output, your function should only attach the properties to the given class's prototype.

 [/task-description]
 [code-io /]